shellyc26/Psych4175/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Applied Statistical Analysis with R"
+title = "Skill Lab: Introduction to R"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "wustl.jpg"